MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 ### 1. Introduction

 Terra de Satoshi aims to be a concrete realization of the philosophical theories underpinning Povo de Satoshi.
-It will demonstrate the principles of a sustainable and collaborative society, with decentralized governance based on tokens issued on the Bitcoin network.
+It will demonstrate the principles of a sustainable and collaborative society, with decentralized governance based on pledges issued on the Bitcoin network.

 ### 2. Vision for Terra de Satoshi